UPTO 35% off on All UPSC Courses 2024-25.

 • Instead of pellet guns use other non-lethal methods of crowd control like chilli grenade shell, tear gas etc

-Status of Stone pelting in the valley:
+Status of Stone pelting in the valley

-Issue of AFSPA (Covered in separate chapter)
+Jammu and Kashmir Militancy: Issue of AFSPA (Covered in separate chapter)

 • AFSPA confers special powers to the armed personnel including unwarranted arrest and search in disturbed areas.

-• This is also controversial in the nature.
+• This is also controversial in nature.

-Various Initiatives and scheme by the government of India
+Jammu and Kashmir Militancy: Various Initiatives and scheme by the government of India

 The government wants to use development as tool against the militancy in Kashmir for that it launched several initiatives: